 - Click Decimal, type 600000, and then click OK This value represents the time in milliseconds before a service times out.

 For additional details about the registry key, see the Microsoft Support Web site article.
 After these changes are made, your Server instance will allow adequate time for Service Manager to restart its services and perform a successful installation.

-The Cireson team recommends making these modifications prior to every Service Manager and Data Warehouse installation.
+The Cireson team recommends making these modifications prior to every Service Manager (SCSM) and Data Warehouse installation.

 Ready to transform your SCSM experience?
 View all of the exciting apps Cireson has to offer.